 PPC gets your name in front of the people who are showing an active interest in what you are offering.
 It works on the basis of:

-i) Creating search based ads (where someone types a question into Google) or image based (where you show an ad based on someone’s behaviour or interests)
+1) Creating search-based ads (where someone types a question into Google) or image-based (where you show an ad based on someone’s behaviour or interests)

-ii) You provide a budget to a campaign which contains multiple ads
+2) You provide a budget to a campaign that contains multiple ads

-vi) That page should be distraction free – so, if I want you to download a how-to guide, the only thing you can do on the page I send you to is complete the form to download the item, or you close the window
+6) That page should be distraction-free – so, if I want you to download a how-to guide, the only thing you can do on that page, is complete the form to download the item, or close the window

 PPC is a very effective tool, but all too often people rely on it as opposed to building up their organic profile (meaning SEO, AKA the traffic which reaches your site by finding you in search results).
 In fact, you need to do both at the same time.